 The purpose of this class is to teach students the knowledge and skills needed to prevent and respond to aquatic emergencies.
 The course content and activities prepare students to recognize and respond quickly and effectively to emergencies.
-Upon successful completion of all course requirements, students will earn American Red Cross certification for Lifeguarding for the Professional Rescuer (includes CPR/AED/First Aid).
+Upon successful completion of all course requirements, students will earn American Red Cross certificates for Lifeguarding & First Aid as well as CPR /AED for the Professional Rescuer.